Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/upgrade_prereqs_zos/migrate_considerations.md

 ---

-    title: Migrate and upgrade considerations
+    title: "Migrate and upgrade considerations"
-    linkTitle: Migrate/upgrade considerations
+    linkTitle: "Migrate/upgrade considerations"
     weight: 200

----
-This section summarizes the migration and upgrade procedures for each type of object and provides related recommendations.
+---This section summarizes the migration and upgrade procedures for each type of object and provides related recommendations.

 **Transfer CFT file IDs**